merative/acd-containers/src/pages/installing/installing-ibm.md

 When deploying in a non air-gapped or connected environment, continue with the following installation.
 These installation steps require internet access to pull images from the image registries.

-### ACD Registry Pull Secret
+### ACD registry pull secret

-In order for ACD images to be pulled from the ACD Registry, a pull secret must be added to the environment.
+In order for ACD images to be pulled from the ACD registry, a pull secret must be added to the environment.
 This can be setup using one of the following:

 1. Added to the Openshift global pull secrets
 1. Added to the ACD operand service account